GalalHamoudy/obsidian/INE Security/eCTHPv2.md

 ### **What is Risk Assessment?**
-**Risk Assessment** is the process of identifying, analyzing, and evaluating potential risks to an organization’s assets (data, systems, personnel) to determine their impact and likelihood.
+**Risk Assessment** is the process of identifying, analyzing, and evaluating potential risks to an organization’s assets (data, systems, personnel) to determine their **impact and likelihood**.
 It helps prioritize security measures and allocate resources effectively.
 ## **Key Components of Risk Assessment**
 ### **1. Identify Assets**
 - What needs protection? (e.g., servers, customer data, intellectual property)